Plamen’s PhD thesis focuses on the IP implications of 3D printing

 School: The City Law School

-Thesis title: Three-dimensional Printing and Intellectual Property Law
+Working title: 3D Printing and Intellectual Property Law

-Plamen is a PhD Candidate in IP Law and Graduate Teaching Fellow & Visiting Lecturer at The City Law School.
+Plamen is a PhD Candidate and Graduate Teaching Fellow at The City Law School.

 Plamen’s doctoral thesis focuses on the IP implications of three-dimensional printing.
-His research interests lie in all major categories of IP law.
+His research interests include copyright, patent law, 3D printing and digitisation.

 Peer-reviewed journal articles